espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Wolf Drag.md

 You rip your enemy off their feet.

 Make a wolf jaw Strike.
-Your wolf jaw gains the fatal d12 trait for this Strike, and if the attack succeeds, you knock the target [[Prone]].
+Your wolf jaw gains the fatal d12 trait for this Strike, and if the attack succeeds, you knock the target [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Prone]].